 Admission to the MA Asian Studies (60 EC, 120 EC or research) or another relevant MA programme and having successfully completed the BA3- course “Klassiek Japans 2” or comparable course.
-When in doubt, please contact the instructor.
+When in doubt, please contact the lecturer.

 This course consists of intensive reading of literary and/or historical texts in classical Japanese for MA students who have successfully completed their studies of Classical Japanese at BA level.
 In 2021-2022, we will be reading excerpts from 'The Tale of Genji' and medieval commentaries to it, and discuss academic literature on Genji interpretations.

 Understand vocabulary in Japanese cultural history